Discipleship

 — Eugene Peterson, A Long Obedience in the Same Direction

-Through spiritual practices we discipline our tongues, minds, bodies and emotions in order to hear God’s voice more clearly in a noisy world.
-They are a means to help still our striving, while learning from Jesus that His yoke is easy and His burden light.
+Through spiritual practices, we discipline our tongues, minds, bodies and emotions to hear God’s voice more clearly in a noisy world.
+They are a means to help still our striving while learning from Jesus that His yoke is easy and His burden light.
 As we begin to take more responsibility which in turn allows God to heal our inner wounds.

-Learning to live like an apprentice of Jesus will look different for each person, as there is a constant shifting in our ever changing seasons of life.
-It requires an ongoing need to arranging and rearranging our life practices.
-However our goal remains the same, to become who God has made us to be - like Jesus.
+Learning to live like an apprentice of Jesus will look different for each person, as there is a constant shifting in our ever-changing seasons of life.
+It requires an ongoing need to arrange and rearrange our life practices.
+However, our goal remains the same, to become who God has made us to be - like Jesus.

 The longing for significance, love, for deep and fundamental change, for a way of life that works, to connect experientially and even viscerally with Someone beyond ourselves—these longings led me to search out spiritual practices and establish life rhythms that promised something more.